 What is cosmetic dermatology?

 Cosmetic dermatology doesn’t work with skin diseases or growths.
 It instead focuses on the aesthetic problems of the skin.
-These include smoothing wrinkles, tightening sagging skin, addressing age spots and pigmentation issues, shrinking large pores, improving poor skin texture, and anything else about the aesthetic appearance of the skin.
+These include smoothing wrinkles, treating hyperhidrosis (excessive sweating), tightening sagging skin, addressing age spots and pigmentation issues, shrinking large pores, improving poor skin texture, and anything else about the aesthetic appearance of the skin.
 Cosmetic dermatologists provide dermal filler (Juvederm, Restylane, etc.) and neuromodulator (Botox, etc.) injections, Kybella injections (to shrink double chins), laser and intense pulsed light treatments for skin tightening, laser skin resurfacing, and other treatments.

 Cosmetic dermatology is treated as “elective” and is typically not covered by insurance.